 Ladies and gentlemen, I have officially aged another 12 months.

-But I sure don't feel like it.
+But I sure don't feel like my age.

 But then again, how do you "feel" an age?